tim-kos/CakePHP-Asset-Management-Plugin/README.md

    -> This builds packaged files or all languages (think of javascript i18n) and all layouts (think of the auto include paths)

 * Handles external stylesheets and scripts gracefully, by not including them into packaged files.
-* Only rebuilds packaged files if any of the stylesheets or scripts included in them changed (based on file modified time).
+* Only rebuilds packaged files if any of the stylesheets or scripts included in them changed.

 ## Requirements & Installation